 Originally set up in England 1971 by Mr Vic Pounds, a branch was later opened in Glasgow in the following year by Mrs Joanna Mason.
 The Scottish Rescue as it is today was started in 1973 by Kay Carmichael (now the Dowager Duchess of Hamilton).

-Following the initial contact, the member geographically closest will visit the dog’s current owner and discuss what might be the best future for the dog.
-We can sometimes provide temporary foster homes.
-Should the dog require neutering, this will be arranged.
-Efforts will then be made to find the right home for the dog.
-E.g. an older dog might be better placed with an older family.
+The Rescue operates strict rules for adoption.
+Efforts will be made to find the right home for a dogs specific needs.
 This will involve advertising, or use of the Rescue’s extensive personal contacts.
 The Rescue maintains a list of prospective owners.
-If you would like to be put on that list please make contact through one of the names in our contact us section.
 In every case, before placing the dog, a visit will be made to the home of the prospective owner.
 The Rescue operates a fee system for placements and the current donation is £200.

-The Rescue operates strict rules for adoption.
 The Rescue relies entirely on voluntary donations and undertakes a number of fund-raising activities each year.

 The Scottish Staffordshire Bull Terrier Rescue is an entirely voluntary organisation.
 We are totally dependant on donations and fundraising efforts.
 To this end we are always very grateful for any donation you can afford, however small it may seem to you.
 We also organise fundraisers every year - see our Events page.
 These events are always lots of fun and we guarantee that at the dog show there is a class for EVERY dog whether pooch, Pedigree or three-legged mutt.